whalenpt/ParamTree/README.md

 cd build
 make -j4
 ```
-The paramtree library file is under the paramtree subdirectory of build.
+The paramtree library file is under the src subdirectory of build.
 Examples
 are in the demos subdirectory.
 For instance, to run the Optics demo change directory
-into demos/Optics and run the executable named Optics.
+into demos/Optics and run the executable named optics.

 A similar procedure can be done for from the Windows Powershell with a few additional
 options to the cmake command